nimaltd/pb/README.md

-# ⚡ Non-Blocking One-Wire (1-Wire) Library for STM32
+# ⚡ Non-Blocking Push-Button Library for STM32

-A lightweight and efficient **1-Wire protocol** library written in C for STM32 (HAL-based).
+A lightweight and efficient **push-button driver** written in C for STM32 (HAL-based).

-Unlike blocking implementations, this library uses **asynchronous, non-blocking operation** driven by a single timer interrupt.
+Unlike simple polling implementations, this library uses a **non-blocking, timer-driven approach**, allowing the CPU to continue other tasks.
-It can run on **any GPIO pins**.
+It can run on **any GPIO pins** and supports multiple buttons simultaneously.

-It supports a wide range of Maxim/Dallas devices, including:

-- 🌡️ **DS18B20** – Temperature sensor
-- 🔋 **DS2431** – EEPROM
-- 🔐 **DS28E17** – I²C master bridge
-- 🔒 **DS1990A iButton** – Authentication token
-- ⚡ Any other standard 1-Wire device

 The library is designed for:

 - Projects where CPU blocking must be avoided
-- Applications that need **multi-device 1-Wire bus support**
+- Applications that require short and long press detection
-- Easy portability across different STM32 families (F0/F1/F3/F4/F7/G0/G4/H7, etc.)
+- Easy portability across STM32 families (F0/F1/F3/F4/F7/G0/G4/H7, etc.)

 ---

 ## ✨ Features

-- 🔹 Single or multiple device support (`OW_MAX_DEVICE`)
+- 🔹 Multi-button support (`PB_KEY_COUNT`)
+- 🔹 Short and long press detection (`PB_SHORT_TIME_MS`, `PB_LONG_TIME_MS`)
+- 🔹 Event queue with configurable size (`PB_EVN_QUEUE_SIZE`)
-- 🔹 Full STM32 HAL compatibility
+- 🔹 Optional callback on button events
-- 🔹 ROM ID operations (read, match, skip, search)
-- 🔹 Robust error handling (reset, bus, ROM, length)
-- 🔹 Non-blocking operation via timer callbacks
+- 🔹 Non-blocking operation via timer interrupts
-- 🔹 Clean and modular API
+- 🔹 Fully STM32 HAL compatible
-- 🔹 Support Single and Dual pins (for insolation circuits)
+- 🔹 Lightweight and modular design

 ---